 Managing List of STI-CAs

 Per the SHAKEN Governance and Certificate Management Framework, the STI-PA shall manage a list of valid STI-CAs.
-This list shall be distributed to each of the Service Providers for use in verifying that the STI-CA that issued the certificate has been authorized by the STI-PA.
+This list shall be distributed to each of the STI Participants for use in verifying that the STI-CA that issued the certificate has been authorized by the STI-PA.

-Managing the list of STI-CAs introduces an additional interface from the STI-PA to the STI-VS in the terminating Service Provider’s network:
+Managing the list of STI-CAs introduces an additional interface from the STI-PA to the STI-VS in the terminating STI Participant’s network:

 Figure 7.1: SHAKEN Certificate Management Architecture